 - Total Amount and Serving Size: This recipe makes about 1 2/3 cups.
 Each serving is 2 tablespoons for a total of about 13 servings.

 - Oil Choice: Be mindful of the oil you use for this recipe because you will be able to taste it.
-Vegetable oil is a popular choice, but for the health benefits I also like to use avocado oil or light olive oil.
+Vegetable oil is a popular choice, but for the health benefits I also like to use avocado oil.

 - Storage: I recommend storing Toum in a glass container with a lid in the fridge.
 This is because like anything garlic-flavored, the smell is quite pungent and glass does a good job of trapping odors and helping Toum stay fresh-tasting.